 To get a duplicate license, register a name change, or register a change of address for local licenses, reach out to your local government.
 For the statewide electrical contractor license, you can click here to register a change of address orclick here to register a name change.
 You will have to email the Office of Statewide Electrical Contractors directly if you need a duplicate license.

-How often do I need to renew my electrician license in Alabama?
+How often do I need to renew my electrician license in Missouri?

 The statewide electrical contractor license must be renewed every three years by September 30.
 A renewal form will be mailed to you 90 days before your license expires.
 The renewal fee is projected to cost $200.
 Check with your local government to find out when your local journeyman or master electrician license must be renewed.